 This study is based on remote working.
 Which aims to determine employees' experience of remote work routines that support remote work efficiency and effectiveness during and after COVID-19.
 Previous research on this topic has focused on how working from home a highly positive way of working is, and this has been possible due to the newer technologies available.
 The COVID-19 pandemic has forced organizations worldwide to shift to remote work to mitigate the spread of the virus.
-In this study, we delve into the factors that impact the efficiency of employees in Estonia's pandemic.

-Customer Support IT sector, where remote work has become the norm due to the ongoing structured interviews.
+In this study, we delve into the factors that impact the efficiency of employees in Estonia's Customer Support IT sector, where remote work has become the norm due to the ongoing pandemic.

+The author used a qualitative research approach for this study which was conducted using semistructured interviews.
 This approach was taken to gather employees' opinions and experiences to see whether any trends about their efficiency and effectiveness while working remotely emerged.

-The author used a qualitative research approach for this study which was conducted using semiand coded for the author to analyze using a thematic approach.
+Semi-structured interviews allowed the author to record the interviews, which were transcribed and coded for the author to analyze using a thematic approach.

-Semi-structured interviews allowed the author to record the interviews, which were transcribed opinions were presented on whether employee efficiency and effectiveness levels were higher when employees work remotely would be affected negatively if the remote working option did not exist.
+Conclusions were drawn, outlining remote working routines practice is rare.
+Although mixed opinions were presented on whether employee efficiency and effectiveness levels were higher when employees work remotely would be affected negatively if the remote working option did not exist.
 In general, it was evident that many people have a favorable view of remote work and how it can enhance employee motivation and performance, leading to better job efficiency and overall well-being.